tdonohue/DSpace/dspace/src/main/docker-compose/README.md

 ```
 docker-compose -p d7 -f docker-compose.yml -f dspace/src/main/docker-compose/docker-compose-iiif.yml up -d

+# Optionally, you can also start dspace-angular by adding it to the '-f' list like:
+docker-compose -p d7 -f docker-compose.yml -f dspace/src/main/docker-compose/docker-compose-angular.yml -f dspace/src/main/docker-compose/docker-compose-iiif.yml up -d
 ```
+The Cantaloupe image server will be available at http://localhost:8182/, which means the default settings for `iiif.image.server` will work with this container.
+You will however need to ensure `iiif.enabled=true` and one or more Items have IIIF enabled (the metadata field `dspace.iiif.enabled` must be set to "true")

 ## Run DSpace 7 REST and Shibboleth SP (in Apache) from your branch